DaOnlyDelta/Doscord/README.md

+## Doscord
-**Doscord** is a simple school project that simulates the login and registration system of a chat platform inspired by Discord.
-This project focuses on **user authentication** and **basic front-end/back-end integration**.
+is a simple school project that simulates the login and registration system of a chat platform, specifically Discord.
+This project focuses on **user authentication** and **basic front-end**.

 ---